elandil2/Devops-project/README.md

 MariaDB (db01): You can access it remotely after the script configuration.
 License
 This project is open-source and licensed under License Name, if applicable.

-### Acknowledgments
-Mention any sources, libraries, or individuals who contributed to this project.
-### References
-Include any relevant references or resources that users might find helpful.